psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 [Was] fairest (in) form and appearance.
 Of (all) which were in the world to be found.

-54\. " What (is) the royal fortress exceeding fair,
+54\.
+"What (is) the royal fortress exceeding fair,
 And also the loveliest [of what] eye hath seen,—
 In (*towards*) which we are proceeding ia its meeting (*approaching towards it*),
-Or who is high-prince there ? "
+Or who is high-prince there?"

 55\.
 N.— "(The) daughter of (the) king of (the) Land of the living,
 Is queen yet in the fortress,
 (Whom) Fomhor Builleach of Dromloghach took
 With him by violence of arms and activity.

-56\. " Obligations she put on the brave.
+56\.
+"Obligations she put on the brave.
 Without (not) a wife to make of her for ever,
 Till she should find a champion or a true hero
 Who would stand (in) strife with him hand on (*to*) hand."